tintindas/spr-exercises/README.md

-# Statistical Pattern Recognition excercies
+# Statistical Pattern Recognition exercises

 This code repository will contain templates and solutions for the Statistical Pattern recognition Course.
 For detailed instructions please check the [course material](https://lmb.informatik.uni-freiburg.de/lectures/spr/).